olofljunggren/TDT4195-IP/assignment2/Assignment 2.md

 [0.6pt] Given the images in the spatial and frequency domain in Figure 3, pair each image in the spatial domain (first row) with a single image in the frequency domain (second row).
 Explain your reasoning.

 - First of all we can distinguish pictures which varies sideways (x-direction).
 This means that 1d, 1e and 1f belongs to 2a, 2b and 2d.
 Since the discrete fourier transform is mirrored for negative frequencies we can study only positive ones.
-A impulse/point far away from the center in the frequency domain indicates high frequencies.
+An impulse/point far away from the center in the frequency domain indicates high frequencies.
 With this reasoning we get that F{1e}=2b, F{1f}=2a, F{1d}=2d.
 Similarly we get that: F{1a}=2f, F{1b}=2c, F{1c}=2e.

+![Task 3a.
+](image_processed/task3a.png)

 ## Task 3.b